+There were four TAC and CAC meetings over the last 2 years.
 There were also two widely publicized community workshops: the first one on September 21, 2016 provided an overview of the planning process to date and involved an interactive open house with topical and interactive stations to solicit public feedback on the proposed vision statement, desired outcomes, desired land uses, preliminary development scenarios, and preliminary street/intersection design improvements.
 The second workshop on October 18, 2017 presented notable content from the Draft Specific Plan and sought public input.